Vyshnavi1215/Collections-in-java/README.md

                Arrays                                                           Collections
  1. Fixed in size                                                          1.
-Grpwable in nature.
+Growable in nature.
  2.Arrays are not good for Memory management                               2.Collections are good for memory management.
  3.Performance wise this is good                                           3.Not good by performance wise.
- 4.only homogeneous data                                                   4.holds both homogeneous and heterogeneous data 5.readymade method support is not available                               5. readymade methods are available(ex-to find the elemnts)
+ 4.holds only homogeneous data                                             4.holds both homogeneous and heterogeneous data 5.readymade method support is not available                               5. readymade methods are available(ex-to find the elemnts)
  6.Arrays can be used to store primitive and objects                       6.Collections store only objects